Titaniel3/ASDA_2025_Group_1_Portfolio_new/reports/week_05_group_1_report.md

 | Least frequent frequency | 31          | 192                    | 1600         | 214        |

 ## 5. Analysis – Research question

+**Introduction:**

+This report examines how countries across different income groups perform in key areas of sustainable development.
+Using World Bank indicators, we compare four global income categories—Low, Lower-Middle, Upper-Middle and High income—across several important dimensions: governance quality, environmental sustainability, economic performance and poverty reduction, and human well-being.

+Understanding differences between income groups is practically relevant because these indicators shape long-term development prospects.
+They influence people’s living conditions, governments’ ability to provide public services, and countries’ resilience to global challenges such as climate change, economic shocks, and social instability.
+By comparing income groups side by side, this analysis highlights where development gaps remain, where progress has been made, and which areas may require stronger policy attention.

 ![alt text](../additional_material/image-9.png)

 *World Map: Countries by Income Group*